MicrosoftDocs/SupportArticles-docs/support/webapps/401-error-pre-authentication-header.md

 ---
 # An unexpected 401.1 status is returned when using Pre-Authentication headers with IE and IIS

-This article provides information about resolving ans issue when you use Internet Explorer to browser to a web application hosted on Microsoft Internet Information Services (IIS), an unexpected 401.1 status is returned with Pre-Authentication headers.
+This article provides information about resolving an issue when you use Internet Explorer to browser to a web application hosted on Microsoft Internet Information Services (IIS), an unexpected 401.1 status is returned with Pre-Authentication headers.

 _Original product version:_ &nbsp; Internet Information Services 8.0, Internet Explorer 10, 9
 _Original KB number:_ &nbsp; 2749007